 Tweet CityDashboard is the main project that I have been working on for the last few months.
 It aims to summarise quantitative data (both officially provided and crowd-sourced) for the major UK cities, in a single screen.
 Point data is also shown in an alternate map view.
 It was launched at the CASA Smart Cities … Continue reading CityDashboard

-TweetBelow is a presentation that combined my talks last Thursday and Friday at the Smart Mobility forums in central Mexico City, organised by ITDP Mexico and funded by the Foreign and Commonwealth Office’s Prosperity Fund (respresented by the British Embassy in Mexico).
+TweetBelow is a presentation that combines my talks last Thursday and Friday at the Smart Mobility forums in central Mexico City, organised by ITDP Mexico and funded by the Foreign and Commonwealth Office’s Prosperity Fund (respresented by the British Embassy in Mexico).
 The Thursday presentation focused on the third-party app ecosystem that exists around bikesharing … Continue reading Smart Mobility Meeting in Mexico City

 Tweet The London Panopticon utilises the traffic camera feed from the TfL API, which recently (announcement here) added ~6-second-long video clips from the traffic cameras on TfL “red route” main roads, to show the current state of traffic near you.
 The site loads the latest videos from the nearest camera in each compass direction to … Continue reading London Panopticon